 - Removal from classroom (internal exclusion)

 - Fixed term exclusion (suspension)

 - Direction off site

 - Managed/Directed move.

-- Permanent exclusion this is always a last resort.
+- Permanent exclusion however this will always be a last resort.

 All our staff at Oakmeadow play an important role in developing a calm and safe environment for our pupils and establishing clear expectations of pupil behaviour.
 Our staff uphold our whole-school approach to behaviour by teaching, reinforcing and modelling our expected behaviour and positive relationships so that our pupils observe examples of good habits and are confident to ask for help when needed.